nsubrahm/launcher/docs/on-premises.md

 1. A 64-bit Windows or a Linux server with minimum 1 core CPU and 4GB RAM to spare.
 2. Docker and Docker Compose are pre-installed.
+3. Python 3.x is installed.
-3. Internet connection should be available for the duration of installation (typically, 15 mins).
+4. Internet connection should be available for the duration of installation (typically, 15 mins).

+## Installation

+The following steps will install Maintenance Mitra.

-## Login to GHCR
+### Login to GHCR

 1. Log in to `ghcr.io` container registry.